RayAlto/utils/readme.md

 ### 4. WebSocket

-A stupid WebSocket client, thanks to [zaphoyd (Peter Thorson)](https://github.com/zaphoyd) and his great work [websocketpp](https://github.com/zaphoyd/websocketpp) which is much more simple to use than the self-proclaimed "simple-to-use" libwebsockets.
+A stupid WebSocket client, wrapper of great libwebsockets.

-Because the client is multi-threaded, it takes a certain amount of time for the client to actually connect to server after `url()` called.
-You can call `connected()` to check whether client is really connected to server.

 <details>
 <summary>A simple example</summary>